The Lyman Alpha Spectral Database (LASD): Methods

 \subsection{Initial filtering}

 Before a spectrum is added to the database some tests are run to make sure that the spectrum is suitable and that we will be able to make robust measurements.
-The filtering steps that are applied are as follows: \begin{enumerate} \item First the spectral file is checked for basic consistency, such as a monotonic wavelength solution, and that no negative errors are present. \item Next, the redshift given during upload is used to isolate a 2000 km/s broad region centered on \lya{}.
-In this region the error vectors are checked against a criterion for sufficient `good data': that less than 20 percent of the values that are identically 0. \item Then the region $\pm 2500$ km/s around \lya\ is checked to make sure that the spectrum contains a \lya\ emission line.
-We also check that the spectrum is not dominated by \lya\ absorption, by requiring that the error-weighted median of the edges of the $\pm 2500$ km/s window is smaller than the error-weighted median of the central region. \item The last filtering step is to check that the \lya\ peak has sufficient signal-to-noise for processing to be meaningful.
+Note that no manual inspection of the spectra is performed, and the integrity of the \lya\ spectra, and their identification as actual \lya\ emission lines, is left to the user.
+First the spectrum is converted to standard units of \AA\ for wavelength and erg/s/cm$^2$/\AA\ for flux density and the lensing magnification factor is divided out, if these parameters are given by the user.
+Then the following filtering steps are applied: \begin{enumerate} \item First the spectral file is checked for basic consistency, such as a monotonic wavelength solution, and that no negative errors are present since negative errors indicate that the data is not trustworthy. \item Next, the redshift given during upload is used to isolate a 2000 km/s broad region centered on the \lya{} line.
+In this region the error vectors are checked against a criterion for sufficient `good data': that less than 20 percent of the values that are identically 0 since such values can be indicative of problems with the detector and can cause problems for our algorithms. \item Then the region $\pm 2500$ km/s around \lya\ is checked to make sure that the spectrum contains a \lya\ emission line.
+We also check that the spectrum is not dominated by \lya\ absorption, by requiring that the error-weighted median of the edges of the $\pm 2500$ km/s window is smaller than the error-weighted median of the central $\pm500$km/s. \item The last filtering step is to check that the \lya\ peak has sufficient signal-to-noise for processing to be meaningful.
 In order to do this we calculate the signal-to-noise ratio of the continuum subtracted (see \S\ref{sec:analysis} for details on the continuum subtraction) spectrum in a sliding 250km/s broad window across the full $\pm 2500$ km/s spectral range.
 We require a minimum SNR of 7 for the spectrum to be analyzed and included. \end{enumerate}